 6. All development proposals will ensure that landscape gaps between individual areas of the Parish are retained to prevent coalescence of development;

-Cranbrook and Sissinghurst PC Response > There are major concerns that so much green space will be lost that coalescence is inevitable; witness Brick Kiln Farm and Turnden, Wilsley Farm, Mill Lane.
-Unless there is a spatial plan that clearly demonstrates how this coalescence can be prevented, then there is no faith this aspect of the policy can have been implemented.
+Cranbrook and Sissinghurst PC Response > There are major concerns that so much green space will be lost that coalescence is inevitable; witness Corn Hall/Brick Kiln Farm/Turnden, Wilsley Farm, and Mill Lane.
+Unless there is a spatial plan that clearly demonstrates how this coalescence can be prevented, then there is no faith this aspect of the policy can be implemented.

 7. Maintenance and enhancement of, and/or linkages to, public rights of way or the local strategic cycle network in accordance with Policy TP 2: Transport Design and Accessibility; to include contributions towards the proposed Bedgebury to Sissinghurst cycle path route;

 Cranbrook and Sissinghurst PC Response > We can support this as a minimum requirement but much more needs to be done to support a more local cycle network of routes for short distance utility trips – e.g. between where people live, where they go to school, where they shop and so on.
-Without convenient and direct cycle infrastructure for trips of 2-3 kms, making people feel safe when they ride and encouraging them to switch travel modes, there is no hope of meeting climate change targets, reducing congestion or meeting health and wellbeing targets for the Borough.
+Without convenient and direct cycle infrastructure for trips of 2-3 kms, making people feel safe when they ride, and encouraging them to switch travel modes, there is no hope of meeting climate change targets, reducing congestion or meeting health and wellbeing targets for the Borough.

 Furthermore, the type and range of access and movement policies contained within the emerging Cranbrook and Sissinghurst NDP need to be considered by this strategic Local Plan policy.
 These include policies designed to ensure effective traffic-calming, the routing of HGVs and mitigating the impact of through traffic on heritage areas.
 None of these issues appear to be addressed by policy STR/CRS1.
+Such infrastructure requirements demand master-planning across all sites at the outline planning stage.

 8. The following public car parks within Cranbrook and Sissinghurst, and as defined on the draft Policies Map, will also be retained in accordance with Policy TP 4: Public Car Parks: